Ailanthus altissima: As an exotic plant

+South of the Sahara in Africa it is only found in South Africa and Lesotho with South Africa listing it as a species that must be controlled, or removed and destroyed.
+Likewise it grows in southern countries in South America including northern Argentina, Uruguay, and central Chile and its pacific archipielago the Juan Fernández Islands.

-In North America, A. altissima is present from Massachusetts in the east, west to southern Ontario, southwest to Iowa, south to Texas, and east to the north of Florida.
+In North America, ailanthus trees are present from Massachusetts in the east, west to southern Ontario, southwest to Iowa, south to Texas, and east to the north of Florida.
 In the west, it is found from New Mexico west to California and north to Washington.
 In the east of its range, it grows most extensively in disturbed areas of cities, where it was long ago present as a planted street tree.
-It also grows along roads and railways.
-For example, a 2003 study in North Carolina found the tree of heaven was present on 1.7% of all highway and railroad edges in the state, and had been expanding its range at the rate of 4.76% counties per year.
-Similarly, another study conducted in southwestern Virginia determined that the tree of heaven is thriving along roughly 30% of the state's interstate highway system length or mileage.
-It sometimes enters undisturbed areas, as well, and competes with native plants.
+In a 2003 study in North Carolina it was found to be more strongly associated with railways and highways than with rivers and expanding quickly into uncolonized areas.
+Similarly, another survey conducted in southwestern Virginia determined that the tree of heaven is thriving along roughly 30% of the state's interstate highway system length.
+It sometimes enters undisturbed areas as well, and competes with native plants.
 In western North America, it is most common in mountainous areas around old dwellings and abandoned mining operations.
-It is classified as a noxious or invasive plant on National Forest System lands and in many states because its prolific seed production, high germination rate, and capacity to regrow from roots and root fragments enable A. altissima to out-compete native species.
-For this reason, control measures on public lands and private property are advised where A. altissima has naturalized.
+It is classified as a noxious or invasive plant on National Forest System lands and in many states.